|

 resources used by the current parameter values; this can be done by

-calling the method clearParameters
+calling the method clearParameters.

-java.sql.SQLException
+throws java.sql.SQLException

 Sets the value of the designated parameter with the given object.
 The